zelon88/HRCloud2/README.md

 -Includes "Notes", "Contacts", and "Calculator" Apps by zelon88.

 -Automatic Updates (downloads latest updates from Github and installs itself).

+# RUNS ON

+-Any x86 or x64 PC that meets the [Dependency Requirements](https://github.com/zelon88/HRCloud2/wiki/Dependency-Requirements).

+-Raspberry Pi and other linux-capable maker-boards.

+-Compatible with CDN's, multi-domain's, reverse-proxies, multi-server's (single domain or multi-domain), WordPress multi-site, or any combination thereof.

+-Compatible with any storage mediaum.
+Removable devices,  virtual machines (VM's), network storage (and NAS devices), RAID arrays, or conventional storage.

 # FUTURE CORE FEATURES